maqpie/drone-starter/README.md

 Plugins is a Drone way to integrate with a third party services, such as Amazon S3, Dockerhub and Slack.
 The full list of currently available plugins can be found [here](http://addons.drone.io/).
 Plugin is a docker container that execute a predefined task.
 In this sample project we use two plugins to achieve what we need:

-1. Dockerhub plugin to push our docker images
+1. Docker plugin to push our docker images
 2. Slack plugin to notify about build status

+Note: We use old version of Docker plugin to upload images over to the Dockerhub (`plugins/docker:1.12`).
+The main reason for this is that we want to utilize Docker cache while `The primary goal of this plugin is to build docker images with host machine isolation.` The [this](https://github.com/drone-plugins/drone-docker/pull/110) and [this](https://github.com/drone-plugins/drone-docker/issues/117#issuecomment-286996896) threads for more details on the issue.

 ### Build private variables or secrets